Blog

 Building Your App's Strategic Foundation

-Before you even think about picking a color palette or designing a single icon, the most critical work has to happen.
-A great iPhone app is built on a solid strategic foundation, not just a cool idea.
-This first phase is all about nailing down your purpose, understanding who you're building for, and mapping out a clear path forward.
+Before you pick a color palette or design a single icon, the most important work has to happen.
+A great iPhone app is built on a solid strategic foundation, not just a good idea.
+This first phase is about nailing down your purpose, understanding who you are building for, and mapping out a clear path forward.
+Skip this groundwork and you risk building an app that looks polished but doesn't solve a real problem for anyone.

 Define Your Target Audience and User Personas